-- A systematic approach to gender perspectives in planning and executing security policy as well as in conflict prevention and peacebuilding. - Contributing to the removal of barriers for women's participation in peace and security engagements by improving the security for women and girls in fragile contexts. - Preventing Sexual and Gender Based Violence through an increased focus on the fight against impunity.
+- A systematic approach to gender perspectives in planning and executing foreign and security policy as well as in conflict prevention and peacebuilding.
+These efforts include both Denmark's participation in relevant international forums and the Danish aid funding. - Contributing to the removal of barriers for women's full, equal and meaningful participation in peace and security engagements by building capacity of women peacebuilders and human rights defenders and improving the security for women and girls in fragile contexts. - Preventing Sexual and Gender Based Violence through an increased focus on the fight against impunity, prevention and protection efforts as well as access to sexual and reproductive health and rights.